PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DataModel/UnitOfWorkPattern.md

 ## The MORYX way

 The MORYX framework follows another strategy: You don't need to implement an own UnitOfWork class becuase it is the DbContext and the repositories are generated at runtime.
 So no code needs to be maintained.
+Also have a look at the [repository proxy builder](RepositoryProxyBuilder.md)

-Let's have a look on an example implementation how you define the UnitOfWork and Repository aproach in the MORYX framework.
+Let's have a look at an example implementation how you define the UnitOfWork and Repository approach in the MORYX framework.

 ````cs
 public interface IPersonEntityRepository : IRepository<PersonEntity>